Buchanan, Liberia

 Buchanan (Gbezohn), also previously known as Grand Bassa on some maps, is the third largest city in Liberia, lying on Waterhouse Bay, part of the Atlantic Ocean.
 As of the 2008 census, Buchanan had a population of 34,270.
 Of this, 16,984 were male and 17,286 female.

 Named for Thomas Buchanan, cousin of U.S. president James Buchanan, and second governor of Liberia, it is also the capital of Grand Bassa County and lies 70 mi southeast of Monrovia, near the mouth of the Saint John River.
-The town was popular with refugees during the Liberian Civil War as it largely escaped the fighting.
+The town was a refuge during the First Liberian Civil War, as it largely escaped the fighting.
 Fishing is an important industry in the town.
 The town also has isolated beaches and lagoons.

 History

-In December 1832, the Port Cresson colony was founded in what is now Buchanan, by black Quakers of the New York and Pennsylvania Colonization Societies.
+In December 1832, the Port Cresson colony was founded in what is now Buchanan by black Quakers from the New York and Pennsylvania colonization societies.
 It was established as a settlement for black emigrants from the United States.
 The emigrants named the settlement in honor of Elliott Cresson, a Philadelphia merchant and Pennsylvania Colonization Society founder who funded their voyage to Liberia.

-In June 1835, Bassa tribal members destroyed the Americo-Liberian colony of Port Cresson.
+On June 10, 1835, the Indigenous Bassa people destroyed the Americo-Liberian colony of Port Cresson, killing 10.

 A month later, a new colony called Bassa Cove was founded by black Quakers of the Young Men's Colonization Society of Pennsylvania.
 The Bassa Cove colony was incorporated into Liberia on April 1, 1839.

-Throughout much of the 1850s, Buchanan's population failed to grow: deaths outnumbered births, and only through immigration from the United States was the community able to avoid a substantial decline.
+Throughout much of the 1850s, Buchanan's population failed to grow, as deaths outnumbered births and only through immigration from the United States was the community able to avoid a substantial decline.